kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I spent $20 on Cursor to build a game and realized the actual game was the gameplay of building the game itself.

 A few days ago, I inexplicably hurt my toe (probably from cycling) and had to rest over the weekend.
 With all this unexpected freetime, I played games on the first day.
-On the second day, I got bored and decided try making a game instead of playing one.
+On the second day, I felt bored and decided try making a game instead of playing one.

-While I am a professional software engineer, I don't think of myself as a game developer.
-I've never really made a game.
-As a kid, I made some games in the Starcraft and Warcraft III map engines.
-I'd often provide feedback to friends making their own games.
+While I am a professional software engineer, I'm not a game developer.
+As a kid, I made some games in the Starcraft and Warcraft III map engines and I'd often provide feedback to friends making their own games.
 But never my own.

-So yeah, not a game developer.

-In the past, how I'd approach this has been:
+In the past, how I'd approach making a game has been:
 1. Choose a game engine based on what people seem to like at the time
-2. Read through tutorials, and make a tutorial game over the course of a week or so
+2. Read through tutorials
+3. Make a tutorial game over the course of a week or so
 3. Completely lose interest in the original thing I wanted to make by the time I had finished the tutorial

-With that loop in mind, I decided to try this a different way and wanted to leverage some of the more agentic AI systems.
-For example, Claude 4 has become better at operating with minimal supervision than Claude 3.5/3.7.
-It has its own tool usage, it runs its own tests.
-So with its new-found autonomy, it makes a good partner for building the game.
+With that in mind, I decided to try a different way and build it with an LLM-based agent as my collaborator.
+Claude 4 has gotten better at operating with minimal supervision than Claude 3 series.
+So with its new-found autonomy, it makes a better partner for building a game.

 ### Coming up with ideas

-I started out with AI since I didn't know exactly what I wanted to make exactly.
+I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, with my clueless ass trying to figure out what to build:

 ![ideation](/assets/ai-game/ideation-1.png)

-Over the course of discussion, the idea I settled on was making a game that sort of replicated a sprint process (like I mentioned, professional software engineer).
-In film, they say write what you know and, ...
-I know JIRA boards.
+*Some initial ideas*

 ![more bad ideas](/assets/ai-game/ideation-2.png)
+*Still figuring it out*

+I settled on making a game that replicated part of the software development process.
+Specifically, figuring out what tasks to take on in a two week period called a sprint (write what you know and all that).

-After iterating a for a while, I landed on a basic concept.
+I landed on a basic concept.
 You're playing as an engineer at a software place, trying to meet some deadline.
 You have tasks on a sprint board that can succeed or not.
 There's things to research.
-A good place to start.
+The deadline looms.
+A decent place to start.
+Now, how to make it?
+And how to make it fun?

 ### The Godot Phase

-I still needed to choose a gmae engine, so I just kind of picked Godot.
+I still needed to choose a gmae engine, so I picked Godot.
 I remember people liking it, and I didn't want to go down the Unity path again.

-At first, I tried making some thing basic in Godot and was not getting very far.
+At first, I tried making something very basic in Godot and was not getting very far.
+At this point, I again engaged my AI collaborator.

 I've [used Cursor
 before](https://www.kevinlondon.com/2024/11/27/ai-blog-rewrite/), so that was my next choice.